Top 13 Houseplants For Medium Light Conditions - Medium Light Houseplants

 Boston fern(Nephrolepis exaltata)

-Boston fern is among the classic houseplants of many states of North America.
+Boston Fern is among the classic houseplants of many states of North America.
 These plants are another star of our houses, as they don’t need much sunlight and are easy to grow.
-They look a lot like a sword with their leaves, also called sword ferns.

 Care: Soil should be most well-drained having acidic pH.